DEEP_DIVE

 PUBLIC PROFILE

-A shareable page showing your AI activity — tools used, languages, output volume, complexity distribution, and SPACE scores.
-Only generic titles are shown publicly — no project names, file paths, or company details.
+A shareable page showing your AI activity — tools, languages, output volume, complexity, and proficiency scores.
+Only aggregate stats are shown — no titles, project names, or code.

 LEADERBOARD RANKING